robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 ### Tools used in analysis

-- SQL for cleaning tasks, exploratory data analysis and manipulation
+- Microsoft SQL Server Management Studio 20, using T-SQL for cleaning tasks, exploratory data analysis and manipulation
 - Tableau for charts and a dashboard

 ---